huangleiBuaa/NormProjection/README.md

 # NormProjection
-This project is the Torch implementation of the paper :Projection Based Weight Normalization for Deep Neural Networks (arXiv:1710.02338)
+This project is the Torch implementation of the paper: Projection Based Weight Normalization for Deep Neural Networks (arXiv:1710.02338)

 * bibtex:
 ```Bash